Updated Mar 16, 2026§ For Apple Users

 How Samsung SmartThings Find Works Inside a Wallet

 The Compass View feature works through wallet material too.
-UWB (Ultra-Wideband) operates at 6-8 GHz, which penetrates leather without issues.
-I was able to use directional finding down to about 30cm accuracy with the SmartTag 2 inside the SwanScout wallet.
+UWB (Ultra-Wideband) operates at 6-8 GHz, which penetrates leather without issues, so directional finding still works with the SmartTag 2 inside the wallet.

 Tip: Enable Lost Mode before traveling.
 If someone finds your wallet, they can scan the SmartTag 2 with any NFC-equipped phone to see your contact information, even without SmartThings installed.